 Treat your family and friends to a big dinner, and be surrounded by people who share a common passion for food.
 Lau Pa Sat is a one-stop food centre that you simply can’t afford to miss.

-Lau Pa Sat will be closed for renovation from 1 September 2013 and expected to open by December 2013.
+Lau Pa Sat will be closed for renovation and is expected to open by February 2014.